zhyoulun/base-drafts/draft-ietf-quic-qpack.md

 state which the peer might not have received yet, the BLOCKING flag MUST be set.
 If the peer does not yet have the appropriate state, such blocks might not be processed on arrival.

+An encoder MUST NOT have more header blocks outstanding with the BLOCKING flag set than the value of SETTINGS_BLOCKING_HEADER_REFERENCES at any time.

 The header block contains a prefix ({{absolute-index}}).
 This prefix contains table offset information that establishes total ordering among all headers,